Llanyre

 It includes the village of Newbridge-on-Wye.

 Location

-Llanyre is to the west of Llandrindod Wells, in the upper Wye Valley.
-The area is largely rural, and is probably best known for its fishing and walking opportunities - with easy access to the Elan Valley and Brecon Beacons.
+Llanyre is 2 km north-west of Llandrindod Wells, in the upper Wye Valley.
+The area is largely rural.

 Architecture

 Housing in Llanyre comprises an eclectic mix of nineteenth century stone and brick housing, with newer, more modern housing schemes currently under development.

 Administration

-Llanyre was a county electoral ward (until 2022) and remains a community ward to the community council.
-The electorate of Llanyre ward was 940 in 2005.
-Local administration is undertaken by the Llanyre Community Council.
-This is divided into three community wards, consisting of 12 elected members, as such:
+Local administration is undertaken by the Llanyre Community Council, which is divided into two community wards: Newbridge with six members and Llanyre/Llanfihangel with five.
+(Newbridge is about 5 km SW of the village of Llanyre; thus the community is quite extensive.)
+The community was previously divided into three community wards, consisting of 12 elected members, as follows: